UmaxCode/Spring_boot_with_PayStack/README.md

-# Spring boot with Stripe
+# Spring boot with PayStack